Jaza/pg-dump-filtered/README.rst

 With only a small amount of tweaking, this script should be able to produce a dump of virtually any relational data set, filtered by virtually any criteria that you might fancy.

+This script is for Postgres, whose `pg_dump` utility lacks any query-level filtering functionality.
+It could also be quite easily adapted to other DBMSes (e.g. MySQL, SQL Server, Oracle), although most of Postgres' competitors have a dump utility with at least some filtering capability.

 Instructions
 ------------